 Another strategy is simply to disclose the original report, do no repairs, and sell the home “as-is”.
 In this way a potential buyer is not surprised when they have the home inspected; they know up front the condition of the house.
 This strategy can prevent a sell from being “torpedoed” by an inspection.
 It may also help you command a higher price for your home by dealing with objections openly, at the beginning of the sales process rather than at the end.

-In conclusion, although a pre-listing inspection may seem like an unnecessary expense; a pre-listing inspection may help you preserve your price and not lose thousands in negotiated repairs.
+In conclusion, although a pre-listing inspection may seem like an unnecessary expense; a pre-listing inspection can help you preserve your price and not lose thousands in negotiated repairs.